Corporate Governance Report

 - The Supervisory Board must have at least one independent member with expertise in accounting, internal control processes and the auditing of annual financial statements.
 This Supervisory Board member will be required to also be a member of the Audit Committee.

 - Given the increased demands on the professionalization of Supervisory Board members and with a view to ensuring that their services will be delivered as efficiently as possible, as in previous years, new Supervisory Board members should not hold more than five board memberships in other listed companies or other companies with similar demands.
 For reasons of convenience and efficiency, the aim is to give preference, but not exclusivity, to candidates who are based in Germany or in other parts of Europe.

 Additional information regarding the composition of the Supervisory Board can also be found in the section of Chapter 1.3 of this Annual Report entitled "Supervisory Board".

-The Executive Board and Supervisory Board of AIXTRON SE are convinced that the Supervisory Board fully complies with its own and the Code's requirements of appropriate diversity and independence of Supervisory Board members.
+The Executive Board and Supervisory Board of AIXTRON SE are convinced that the Supervisory Board fully complies with its own and the German Corporate Governance Code (DCGK)'s requirements of appropriate diversity and an appropriate number of independent Supervisory Board members.